adstuart/azure-vpn-p2s/intune-win10-triggers/README.md

 </DomainNameInformation>
 ```

-Verify NAme-Trigger settings have been pushed to client, by launching PowerShell and running `Get-VpnConnectionTrigger`
+Verify Name-Trigger settings have been pushed to client, by launching PowerShell and running `Get-VpnConnectionTrigger`

 ```
 PS C:\Users\AdamStuart> get-vpnconnectiontrigger